hdtodd/ISM_Emulator/README.md

 ## Program Structure

 Take care if you modify these `.ino` programs to use the `F()` macro around any text strings you introduce or edit.
 The programs are RAM memory-bound on the Arduino Uno R3, so it was necessary to use the `F()` macro to store text strings in flash memory.
 If you introduce strings without `F()`, the IDE pulls in the Serial libary on SAMD architectures and can't find the USB serial port.

+The generalized device class includes procedures for creating the list of signals to be sent as one transmission (`insert()`) and for playing the signal list through the transmitter (`playback()`).

+The critical elements for creating the transmission for a specific device are defined in the `class <device>` section:
+* the signal timings (pulse and gap durations), which are specified in the table `<device>_signals[6]`;
+* the `<device>` instantiation code, that links this specific signal table into the general device class;
+* the `<device>.pack_msg()` procedure that creates the formatted message array from the raw data; that procedure may neeed associated procedures for creating checksum bytes, reflecting messages, etc.;
+* the `<device.make_wave()` procedure that creates the transmission packet that includes the preamble, message data, and postamble, with as many repetitions as are needed to be recognized by `rtl_433`.

 When asserting/deasserting voltage to the signal pin, timing is critical.
 The strategy of this program is to have the "playback" -- the setting of voltages at specific times to convey information -- be as simple as possible to minimize computer processing delays in the signal-setting timings.
 So the program generates a "waveform" as a series of program commands in an array to tell when to assert/deassert voltages and to delay the specified times to communicate information.
 Those very simple commands in the array represent the waveform.